atlas-runtime/atlas-guides/setup_atlas.md

 ### Hash Example

-The simplest test to try out `atlas` is SHA512, that performs simple has calls to input data.
+The simplest way to try out `atlas` is executing remotely `SHA512`, that performs the respective hash function to the input data.
-The file is located at `$ATLAS_ROOT/atlas-client/macro/crypto/streaming.js`
+The file JavaScript file is located at `$ATLAS_ROOT/atlas-client/macro/crypto/streaming.js`
 To run it **locally and sequentially**, you would call it using `--local` flag:
 ```sh
 $ATLAS_ROOT/quickjs/src/qjs daemon.sh --local --file macro/crypto/streaming.js